-Don’t get me wrong, there are a lot of positives when it comes to technology and social media, but they have made it all the more harder for us to switch off and reconnect with things like nature and the outdoors.
+There are a lot of positives when it comes to technology and social media, but they have made it all the more harder for us to switch off and reconnect with things like nature and the outdoors.

 Ask yourself: how many times do you go out for a walk or run and take your phone with you – either to listen to music or track your run?

 By getting rid of these external distractions, you give yourself more room to focus on being in the present.

+Start by leaving your phone at home on a few runs here and there and see how you get on.
 Once you’re more comfortable without it, start to increase the amount of runs that you can safely run without your phone.